sergiocpxfontes/upgrad_surprisehousing/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
 ## Final Notes

+The conclusions mentioned on the previous section result of what was observer but:

-Its clear that the models are overfititng, the degradation of the R2 scores from trainig to test data and the values of the RSS confirm it.
+- Its clear that the models are overfititng, the degradation of the R2 scores from trainig to test data and the values of the RSS confirms it:
+ - The best model its the one that reduces the RSS and this was not the case.
+- It will be necessary to review again the independent variables identify colinearity and determine witch ones don't bring any added value to the models.
+- A possible way to start would bee to look at the variables where the Lasso Regression determined coefiecient of 0 value.
+- Outliers need to be better identified and handled.

 ## Technologies Used
 - Library - Pandas 1.4.1